microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 The `bootstrap.sh` script is intended to be run locally by a user with `Owner` permissions in the Azure subscription, `Global Administrator` or `User Administrator` permissions in the Azure AD tenant.

-- Simple version with local Terraform state:
+### Simple version with local Terraform state

 ```bash
 ./bootstrap/bootstrap.sh
 ```

-- Advanced version with Azure Storage Account as Terraform state backend:
+### Advanced version with Azure Storage Account as Terraform state backend

 ```bash
 ./bootstrap/bootstrap.sh --subscription_id <GUID> --location eastus
 ```

-> **Note**: Remeber that the administrator has to grand permsissions to the newly created service principal.
+> **Note**: Remeber that the administrator has to grant permsissions to the newly created service principal.
 The service principal will be created in the same tenant as the subscription.

 ## Outputs (Advanced version only)